Kumayl ibn Ziyad: Martyrdom

 Hajjaj: "I heard you are the one who loves Ali ibn Abi Talib.
 You love Abu Turab."

 Kumayl: "Yes, I love Abu Turab."

 Hajjaj: "Curse be on you and on Abu Turab.
 Dissociate from Abu Turab and I will let you go."

 Kumayl: "Show me a way better than Abu Turab's way.
 I will follow it.
 My master, Imam Ali [a] has told me that you will kill me.
 Allah's enemy, do whatever you like!
 And know that Judgement Day will be after killing."

 Hajjaj: "Disown Ali to save your soul."

 Kumayl: "Show me a religion better than Ali's."

 Since Kumayl took a hardline stance over his love of Imam Ali, Hajjaj ordered the headsman to behead Kumayl.
 He was martyred at the age of 84 years.

 Legacy

-Kumayl ibn Ziyad is held up as one of the greatest companions by many Muslims around the world.
-He left a great legacy with his words of wisdom, du'as (that he wrote down/preserved), his love for Imam Ali, his stance against oppression, corrupt rulers and martyrdom.
+Kumayl ibn Ziyad left a legacy with his words that he wrote down, his love for Imam Ali, and his stance against oppression and corrupt rulers.
 His life highlighted that one should be disciplined, firm, have faith in Allah (God), and sacrifice to keep the message of Allah (God) alive.
-"On Thursday nights, sweet words fly high in the sky full of stars.
-The words remind people of that great martyr whose name is connected with the supplication.
-His legacy will remain forever."

 Shia

-Shias all over the world recognize and honor Kumayl ibn Ziyad for his obedience, discipline, and love for Imam Ali.
-Furthermore, they revere him as a noble companion who preserved the secrets of the world, teachings of Imam Ali, and several du'as including Du'a Kumayl, which is recited by Shias on Thursday nights.
-They have a deep love for Kumayl because of his sacrifices for the religion of Islam.
+Many Shias recognize Kumayl ibn Ziyad for his obedience, discipline, and love for Imam Ali.
+Furthermore, they respect him as a companion who preserved the secrets of the world, teachings of Imam Ali, and several du'as including Du'a Kumayl, which is recited by Shias on Thursday nights.

 Sunni

 There are Sunni books of hadiths (reports) that accept Kumayl and respect him as a companion.
-Most see Kumayl as good companion of Imam Ali.
+Most see Kumayl as a good companion of Imam Ali.